First, what the heck are all those acronyms?

 Do you take (blank) insurance?

 I am happy to help you bill your insurance.
 However, the better question is not “do you take my insurance” but instead, “does my insurance cover massage therapy and how exactly do they cover it?”
 Some plans don’t cover it at all, some cover it completely, some only cover with a prescription, some only pay a fraction of the cost, some work better by self-paying at the time of service and self submitting a receipt later.
 Please check your plan before your appointment so I can better help you use your benefits.
+I am not currently in network with any major insurance providers.
+I am currently a VA provider.

 We can often think of massage therapy as a monolith, but in reality there’s many different styles of massage, all with different applications!
 I work a lot with myofascial release therapies, as well as manual lymphatic drainage.
 You can see a list of many of the styles I practice on my About page.
 Or here’s an interview I did about the basics of Manual Lymphatic Drainage.